 are necessary, but they are also very enjoyable!

-Washington State Department of Transportation.
+COVID-19 NOTICE from the Washington State Department of Transportation

 The Covid-19 pandemic complicates the Washington State Transportation system.
 The following bullet points contain the main highlights of the WA State DOT's COVID-19 announcement.
 See the notice in its entirety here.